Patterns for building console games in C

 In addition to these squares, there are some interactive entities:

-• Enemy.
-The living character that moves.
+- Enemy.
+A moving character.
 Once touched, you restart the level and lose some points.

 Coding the game